vsts-extension-validation/OctopusDeploy_OctoTFS/source/vsts.md

 You will need a minimum build agent version of `2.115.0` with .NET Core SDK `2.0` or later.
 When targeting build agents without the SDK, you can use the **.NET Core SDK Installer** task to install it.
 Generally the Hosted Linux, Mac and Hosted VS2017 agent queues already provide it, however please refer to Microsoft documentation regarding what capabilities are provided by which hosted agent pools.

-## Add Octo.exe Command Line tools
+## Add Octo Command Line tool

-The Octopus tasks require the Octo.exe Command Line tools, which can be supplied any of the following ways:
+The Octopus tasks require the Octo Command Line tool, which can be supplied any of the following ways:

 * Insert the **Octopus tools installer** task into the build pipeline.
-If you leave the version as `embedded`, a built-in copy of the tools will be supplied to the other tasks.
+If you leave the version as `embedded`, a built-in copy of the Octo command line tool will be supplied to the other tasks.
 If you set the version to `latest` or a specific number, that version will be downloaded and supplied to the other tasks.
-If the download fails, the built-in copy of the tools will be used.
+If the download fails, the built-in copy of the tool will be used.
 * Update the system `PATH` environment variable to include a folder containing `Octo.exe` or `Octo.cmd`, on all systems running VSTS agents.
 You will need to restart the `VSTS Agent` service (or the whole system) for the change to take effect.
-* If the Octo.exe Command Line tools are not supplied, the Octopus tasks will attempt to download the latest version themselves. **Note**: For technical reasons they cannot access the built-in copy of the tools unless the **Octopus tools installer** task already ran.
+* If the Octo command line tool is not supplied, the Octopus tasks will attempt to download the latest version themselves. **Note**: For technical reasons they cannot access the built-in copy of the tool unless the **Octopus tools installer** task already ran.

 ## Add a service connection to Octopus Deploy